 Each estate or taxable trust must classify and report all income, gains and losses realized in the appropriate PA income classes.
-The estate or trust must also submit PA-41 Schedules RK-1 and NRK-1 for each beneficiary with its PA-41.
+The estate or trust must also submit PA Schedules RK-1 for resident individual beneficiaries and NRK-1 for nonresident individual beneficiaries with the estate or trust's PA-41.
+If the beneficiary is an entity such as a partnership, PA S corporation, estate or trust, the estate or trust completing the PA-41 must provide the entity with both a PA-41 Schedule RK-1 and NRK-1 showing the entity beneficiary's share of taxable income.
 The PA-41 Schedules RK-1 and NRK-1 show all of the distributions to each of its beneficiaries.
-The estate or trust must provide each beneficiary with a personalized PA-41 Schedule RK-1 and NRK-1, showing that beneficiary's share of its 2009 PA taxable income.
+The estate or trust must provide each beneficiary with a personalized PA Schedule RK-1 and/or NRK-1, showing that beneficiary's share of its 2010 PA taxable income.